 After a year of not traveling, the chance to get on a plane and see another part of the country felt like an absolute luxury.
 My partner is originally from the Pacific Northwest, so we spent a week visiting his family and friends.
 I had never spent much time in Washington, but my PNW-native boyfriend knew all the best places to see and experience.

 Weather in Tacoma Washington in July

-Tacoma in July was warm and sunny.
+Tacoma in July was warm and sunny--temperatures during the day hovered between 75 and 85 degrees fahrenheit.
 We wore shorts and tank tops during the day, and I actually got a sunburn, so packing sunscreen is a must when visiting Tacoma in the summer.

 We did spend our evenings outside, and once the sun went down, the temps dropped.
 Packing a sweatshirt, sweater or something to layer is a great idea for a trip to Tacoma.

 Sitting on the Puget Sound, many places in Tacoma have gorgeous views—we actually spent much of our time gazing out at the water, but there are still many other things to do while visiting Tacoma!

 Museum of Glass and Chihuly Glass Bridge

 The Museum of Glass and Glass Bridge are two of the most famous landmarks in Tacoma.
 The Museum was opened in 2002 as a part of an effort to restore the Thea Foss Waterway.
 Since then, The Museum of Glass has hosted thousands of artists as exhibitors, showcasing the history of glass-making as well as modern glass art.
 You can also watch glass-blowing live at the museum and potentially even blow your own glass.
 To learn more about The Museum of Glass, visit museumofglass.org